technoportal/technoportal.github.io/README.md

  - Private access reserved for a selection of contributors declared by the depositary of an ontology as well as curators and administrators.
 This access therefore requires a connection via a user account.

+## Purpose and Functionalities

+The TechnoPortal ontology repository mainly allows:

+ - the discovery, browsing, search, viewing or downloading of ontologies and other content by users;

+ - the publication of ontologies or other content by contributors;

+ - management of content and the repository by curators and administrators.

+### Discovery, consultation, search, viewing or downloading of ontologies and other content by users

+TechnoPortal provides ontologies published by contributors which can be accessed for download, or via the web application or the API.

+Consultation of the ontologies and metadata made available for public access on TechnoPortal or their downloading does not require any connection or prior registration by users.
+Consulting and downloading private ontologies requires authentication.
+Not creating a user account does not affect consultation of publicly accessible resources on the repository.
+All users are required to respect the user license specific to each ontology.

+Any user can participate in the quality control of TechnoPortal by reporting, to the contact email address, in particular content not intended to appear there (illicit or contrary to the T&Cs).

+### Publication of ontologies or other content by contributors

+Any contributor can contribute to TechnoPortal content, among other things, by publishing ontologies and documenting them with metadata.
+Any contributor can also modify or update content to which he or she has the rights (i.e., generally content previously posted).
+Removing content generally requires contacting an administrator.

+To become a contributor, a user must register on TechnoPortal by creating a personal account.
+For more details on user accounts, see the Privacy section of the T&Cs.
+After automatic account validation, the various features are immediately available.
+Administration rights to ontologies other than those deposited by a contributor must be assigned by another contributor who is an administrator of the ontology concerned or by an TechnoPortal curator.

+### Content and repository management by curators and administrators

+Curators and administrators are associated users or members of the TechnoPortal management and maintenance team.
+They are responsible as much as possible for controlling the quality and consistency of the repository’s content.
+The role of curator or administrator must be assigned by another curator or administrator from the management team.